coldrye-docker/coldrye-debian-nodejs/README.md

 See https://hub.docker.com/r/coldrye/debian-nodejs/tags/ for a complete list.

+## Additional Packages

+### Build Environment

+- build-essential
+- git

 ## Notes

 - /usr/bin/nodejs is symlinked to /usr/bin/node
 - npm is updated to the lastest version
 - no additional NPM packages have been installed
 - no start command is set, derived images must define their own start command which will then be run by tini
+- npm needs to be run with --unsafe to get rid of some warnings when installing packages w/ native code